JasonSanford/mapmyfitness-python/README.md

 ## Dependencies

+* Python >= 2.7, <= 3.3
-Just one - [Requests](http://docs.python-requests.org/en/latest/) takes care of our HTTP chatting, and is automatically installed when using the steps above.
+* [Requests](http://docs.python-requests.org/en/latest/) takes care of our HTTP chatting, and is automatically installed when using the steps above.

 ## Usage